As a property manager, there are plenty of certifications and licenses out there for you to consider.

 The cost for members for each module is $105 or $117.50 for non-members. (as of the time this article was written)

-To obtain the CAM credential, you are required to complete all 8 modules and successfully pass the two-part exam.
+To earn the CAM certification, you are required to complete all 8 modules and successfully pass the two-part exam.

 Pre-Qualifications:

-• Successful completion of all CAM coursework (totaling 40 hours)
+- Successful completion of all CAM coursework (totalling 40 hours)

 2. Certified Property Manager (CPM Designation)

-This is one of the most highly respected credentials in property management.
+This is one of the most highly respected credentials in real estate and property management.

 It’s awarded by the Institute of Real Estate Management (IREM).
-And be warned that qualifying isn’t easy as the requirements are extensive.
+Be warned that qualifying isn’t as easy as the requirements are extensive.

 To earn the credential, you must have managed at least 25 rental units and have at least two years of experience.
 You are also encouraged to be a rental property investor yourself.
 You must also either have a license in real estate or prove that your state doesn’t require one.